hbina/hbina.github.io/content/post/programming_with_context.md

 In my experience, there are 2 different kinds of complexities:

 1. Business complexity.
    This is the complexity of the requirement that have been tasked to us developers.
+For example, a requirement that says "User can go to our website to browse our catalogue".
+   This is inherent.

 2. Programming complexity.
    This is the complexity that comes from the implementation of said requirements.
-   For example, take pointers.
-   Requirements usually make no mention of performance/implementation.
+   For example, a requirement to develop a website makes no mention of HTTP but as implementators we have to be aware of it.

 One thing about complexity is that they will always exist.
-We may be able to eliminate the second complexity; which we will attempt to later.
+We may be able to reduce the latter kind of complexity (which is why certain abstraction fails and some do not).
-However, the first part will always be there --- it is literally why we are here in the first place.
+However, the former kind of complexity will always be there --- it literally has to do that thing that is required of it.

-I think one of the biggest cause of complexity is the states.
+I think one of the biggest cause of complexity is states.
-Our monkey brain is extremely bad at managing them (Or is it just me?).
+The problem is that our monkey brain is extremely bad at managing them (Or maybe it's just me).
 There some tools to help us narrow down the set of possible issues/states that we have to deal with.
 Types is one such tool and it is possibly the most popular and reliable static analysis tool.